bcbi/PredictMD.jl/CONTRIBUTING.md

 ```

 **Step 5:**
-Follow the steps on each of the following pages in order to generate an SSH key and associate it with your Github account:
+Follow the steps on each of the following pages in order to generate an SSH key and associate it with your GitHub account:
 1. [https://help.github.com/articles/checking-for-existing-ssh-keys/](https://help.github.com/articles/checking-for-existing-ssh-keys/)
 2. [https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 3. [https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)